-WSE will begin with 144 students in K4-02 and grow to serve 360 students K4-08.
+WSE currently serves students in K4-04 and will grow to serve 360 students K4-08, adding one grade each year.
 WSE's goal is to reflect the demographics of the greater community it serves.
-While addressing the academic and learning needs of each student, we respect and embrace that which makes one unique, including but not limited to religion, culture, family structure, socioeconomic status and ethnicity.
+While addressing the academic and learning needs of each student, we respect and embrace that which makes one unique, including but not limited to religion, culture, family structure, socio-economic status and ethnicity.